StoneworxNL/SAT/README.md

-Tool for analysis and some documentation of Mendix apps.
+Tool for analysis and documentation of Mendix apps.
 Brought to you by Stoneworx

 **Implemented features**
+* Parse a local .mpr file or a working copy in the cloud
 * Generate Sequence Diagram from a (top) Microflow
+* Generate Authorisation Matrix from a project
-* Analyse (some) coding quality rules on Microflows:
+* Analyse an extensible set of coding quality rules on a model:

             NC1: format: [PRE]_[Entity(s)]_description
             NC2: Prefix must be allowed